Why CHAM?

 A Large Size Program, With a Small Program Feel

-We have 29 residents per class, which is more than most programs; however it does not feel that way.
-With the exception of neonatology at the Weiler Campus in the Bronx, all rotations are housed at the Children’s Hospital where you are separated from your colleagues by mere floors.You will know everyone from all of the classes.
+We have 30 residents per class, which is more than most NY-area programs; however, the CHAMily doesn’t let you feel lost in a big program.
+With the exception of Newborn Nursery, Neonatology and Developmental Pediatrics at our Albert Einstein College of Medicine and Weiler Campus, all rotations are housed at the Children’s Hospital at Montefiore Einstein, never keeping you too far from the support and smiles of your co-residents.
+You will know everyone from all of the classes.
 You will know the faculty.
 You will know the patients and their families.
-And, they will know you!
+And they will know you!
 Another added bonus: a larger class size means more flexibility in scheduling.

 The Residents Here Are Some of the Best People I Know

+If the people are the best part of CHAM, then being able to enjoy time with your co-residents is one of the most important parts of your time here too.
 No matter where residents live, everyone takes full advantage of the many social gatherings organized by residents, including:

-• Happy hours at local Bronx pubs or Manhattan bars
+- Happy hours at local Bronx pubs or Manhattan bars

-• Dinners at favorite restaurants
+- Dinners at favorite restaurants

-• Sunday brunches, picnics in Central Park
+- Sunday brunches and picnics in Central Park

-• “Midnight snacks” while on-call
+- “Midnight snacks” and “smoothie runs” while on-call

 CHAM Provides a Diverse Clinical Experience in Both Primary Pediatrics and Subspecialty Care

 On the floors, residents care for patients with high acuity and are often the first-line in decision making, giving an unparalleled opportunity for independent practice.
 Still, when unsure, support is always nearby.
-Interns are paired with a senior resident when on-call; there is a chief resident on-service who can provide additional back-up; sub-specialists and fellows are on-call to provide input on more complex cases.
-And, in true emergencies, the “Pediatric Emergency Medical Team” can be called to get immediate assistance from the division of Pediatric Critical Care 24 hours/day.
+Interns are paired with a senior resident when on-call; most team seniors share a room or are just a floor away to brainstorm together; a hospitalist and chief resident are always available by phone; sub-specialty fellows are on-call to provide support with more complex cases; and, in true emergencies, the Pediatric Critical Care Rapid Response Team can be activated to get immediate assistance to the bedside 24-hours/day.

 Education is a Priority: Academic Half Day and Beyond